 - Make it into an egg drop soup.

-Simmer turkey bones in water with spices for three hours, then strain the rich stock and discard the bones.
+Simmer turkey bones in water with spices for three hours.
+Strain the rich stock and discard the bones.

 Cook vegetables (onions, celery, and carrots) in olive oil or butter.
 Add diced cooked turkey meat.